NescienceSoftware/Nescience-Indexing-CLI/README.md

 The AI/tool can be run in multiple instances under the same executable, provided there is only one instance per exchange.

-Should there be a need for multiple instances on the same exchange, there need to be unique installations of the tool.
+Should there be a need for multiple instances on the same exchange, there need to be unique installations of the AI/tool.

 [Back To The Top](#table-of-contents)